phugiadang/CSCI-4308-Open-Sources-Data-Analytics/OpenStack/sortedNumbers.md

-#Number of Trump Tweets: 706427
+#Total Number of Tweets: 1494034
-#Number of Clinton Tweets: 498342
+#Number of Trump Tweets: 707166
-#Number of Rubio Tweets: 197916
+#Number of Clinton Tweets: 498558
-#Number of Sanders Tweets: 193940
+#Number of Rubio Tweets: 198062
-#Number of Carson Tweets: 111090
+#Number of Sanders Tweets: 194117
-#Number of Bush Tweets: 76122
+#Number of Carson Tweets: 111203
-#Total Number of Tweets:
+#Number of Bush Tweets: 76217
 ---